jLantxa/Chess/README.md

 # Chess
-A chess game and analysis tool built with Qt.
+A chess game and analysis tool built with Qt 6.
 It supports chess engines compatible with the UCI protocol, such as Stockfish.

-**Currently implemented features:**
+**Currently implemented:**
 - Communication with Stockfish in multithread, multi PV mode.
+  - Can configure number of lines, depth and number of CPU threads.
-- Loading a position for analysis using Forsyth–Edwards Notation.
+- Can load a position for analysis using Forsyth–Edwards Notation.
+- Board widget.
+  - Move generation is in progress; bishop, rook and queen missing.
+  - Evaluation bar.
+- Colour themes.

+**To-Do:**
+- Complete move generation.
+- Play against engine.
+- Undo moves.
+- Move tree (main line and variations).
+- Add sound effects.
+- Load and save games in PGN format.
+- Network play.

 # How to build
+## Dependencies
+* Qt 6.2.1

 ## Using Qt Creator
 You can directly import the project into Qt Creator.